Academic Advisor Career

-Unlike some other members of the academic staff, academic advisors still work hard during the summer.
+Unlike some other members of the academic staff, academic advisors still work many hours during the summer.
 Summer months are one of the most productive times of the year for academic advisors: With fewer active student needs, advisors can concentrate their focus on preparing incoming students for academic life.

-On the other hand, college academic advisors often spend time familiarizing themselves with any recent developments in a teacher’s curriculums or class requirements, to ensure that they can best advise students once the school semester begins.
+On the other hand, college academic advisors often spend time familiarizing themselves with any recent developments in a teacher’s curriculum or class requirements to ensure that they can best advise students once the school semester begins.

 Curriculum and Instruction – M.S.

 An online master's degree for those who have educational...